Skip to content

 )

-// ft_key_will_change this value will be modified to ft_value_change when stopResource
+// The value for ft_key_will_change will be changed to ft_value_change at stopResource time.

 FTRUMGlobalManager.get().stopResource(uuid, map)